Jaizzer/library/README.md

-# Jaizzer Library
+# Jaizzer's Library

-Jaizzer Library is a web application that allows users to manage their book collection.
+Jaizzer's Library is a web application that allows users to manage their book collection.
 Users can add, edit, and delete books, as well as track their reading status.

 Live preview: [Jaizzer's Library](https://jaizzer.github.io/library/)